 “I should hope not.”
 Grinning, I brought out my tea colander and opened the cabinet to pick the flavor of the evening.
 Blueberry Cheesecake Tea seemed just the thing.

 “We’re still on for this weekend, right?”
 A slight note of insecurity bled through.

 I worked hard not to smile.
-Though I normally wasn’t much into fashion or agonizing over what cake flavoring would please most people, I’d do almost anything for Debbie.
-“Of course.
-Looking forward to it.”
+Though I usually wasn’t much into fashion or agonizing over what cake flavoring would please most people, I’d do almost anything for Debbie.
+“Of course, looking forward to it.”